 Mistakes are mistakes; we don’t make them on purpose, but sometimes they just happen!
-Being aware of some common mistakes means your half way there in avoiding to make them.
-Here are 6 common interview mistakes to avoid
+Being aware of some common mistakes means you’re halfway there in avoiding to make them.
+Here are 5 common interview mistakes to avoid.

 Preparation, preparation, preparation!
 Look up the route before you head there, do a practice drive, leave additional time for traffic etc. You could do all the right things but still turn up late because of unexpected delays.
 Arriving late creates a notable first impression, but not for a ‘good’ reason.
 It puts you a step behind, before you have even stepped into the interview and means you will spend the whole interview trying to make up for lost time.